Petilianus

-Petilianus was an eminent Donatist of the 5th century Roman North Africa, who is known to history through the letters he wrote to the Catholic Bishop Augustine of Hippo and discourses in Augustine's replies.
+Petilianus was an eminent Donatist of the 5th century in Roman North Africa, who is known to history through the letters he wrote to the Catholic Bishop Augustine of Hippo and the discourses in Augustine's replies.

 Although most of what we know of him comes from Augustine, his main theology seems to have been "that the true church was only composed of those who were repentant."

 Early life

 Petilianus was from Cirta, the main city of the Roman province of Numidia.
 His parents were Catholics, but early in life he was taken against his will by the Donatists, baptised and eventually made their bishop around 395 to 400.
 Before this he had been a lawyer, rising to the rank of paraclete.

 Episcopal career

 About 398 to 400, Augustine invited leaders of the Donatist sect in Cirta to discuss the questions at issue between them and the Catholic Church.
 The invitation was rejected.

 Petilianus later sent a letter to Augustine, proposing a separation from the Catholic Church, due to what he perceived as "pollution of the souls" through the repetition of baptism.
 The validity of baptism in his view depended on the character of the baptiser.
 He also charged the Catholics with persecution and "tradition," (in the sense of traditor, one who had "handed over" Church documents or utensils during times of persecution) and an insinuation about Manicheism.
 To these charges Augustine replied in his first book against Petilian.